 Step 4: Optimize Your Profile

-After you've added your information to your profile, you must go through and optimize it so it's easier for people (and employers) to find and read.
+After you've added your information to your LinkedIn profile, you must go through and optimize it so it's easier for people (employers, recruiters, and connections) to find and read.

 Recruiters and hiring managers conduct keyword searches based on skill sets.
 Your goal is to optimize your LinkedIn profile with specific keywords that relate to your skill sets so you show up in their results.

-Once, you've properly optimized your LinkedIn profile, you'll start to get a lot more views from employers.
+Once you've properly optimized your LinkedIn profile, you'll start to get a lot more views from recruiters and hiring managers.

-After optimizing your profile, you just need to keep it fresh.
+After optimizing your profile, you need to keep it fresh.
 The more you participate on LinkedIn, the more it rewards you.
-It puts you in searches, finds relevant people to connect with you, and so on.
-So, you should make sure you're an active user on a regular basis.
+It puts you in searches, finds relevant people you can connect with, and so on.
+So, you should make sure that you're an active user on a regular basis.

 Make an effort to update your information monthly.
 You should also be active on a daily basis by sharing articles, participating in groups, and keeping up with your connections.
 This is the surest way to build your personal brand and stand out to recruiters on the platform.

 By following these five steps, you'll be off to a great start on LinkedIn!

 Need more help with your career?

 Become a member to learn how to UNLEASH your true potential to get what you want from work!